aaghouse/Cybersecurity_ML/README.md

 ## Cybersecurity Machine Learning, threat detection sniffing packets on the network
 This project is an initiative to sniff packets on the network, processes the data using ML and classify the traffic as normal or malicious.
 On succesful classification we then identify threats and bin it according to the type of threat using neural networks.

 ## Project Status: [In Progress]

 ### Project Intro/Objective
+The project has two parts, part I is to classify network traffic as malitious or normal and part II is to identify the type of threat.
 We use data captured from a network packet sniffer that has malicious traffic and normal traffic in the ratios of 35% and 65%.
-Train various classification models to identify threats.
+(Part I) Train various classification models to identify threats.
 Once trained we evaluate models and capture ideal hyper parameters among various models.
 We then picked the top model to classify network traffic with high accuracy to identify threats.
-Our goal is to be able to do dynamic classification that can be followed up to raise alerts or even potentially come up with histogram of the type of threats and develop dynamic firewall ruleset to block further attacks.
+Our goal is to be able to do dynamic classification that can be followed up to raise alerts.
+(Part II) Once we have identifyed traffic to be normal or malicious we then identify malicious traffic type using neural networks.
+We evaluate various neural networks, identify the best one for our use case and train them further to improve accuracy.

+Future prospects.
+Output from neural network could be leveraged to dynamically produce dnamic firewall rules and improve organizations security posture.

 ### Methods Used
 * Statistics